brightonmike/Beagle/README.md

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.

+You also need to be running Redis: `redis-server`.
+If you do not have Redis, install it using homebrew.

 ```sh
 $ git clone git@github.com:brightonmike/Beagle.git or clone your own fork
 $ cd Beagle